 Creativity is a big, blue ocean

-Any creative person needs to have an open mind and capable of identifying a big idea even if it’s not looking for it, precisely because a big idea could be the last thing that person would look for.
+Any creative person needs to have an open mind and be capable of identifying a big idea even if it’s not looking for it, precisely because a big idea could be the last thing that person would look for.

 Finding a creative idea is a mental fight, and for that, you need experienced or super motivated strategic planners, client service managers besides inspired copywriters and art directors.